 Simply put, don’t mess with the “man of God” lest bears kill you and eat your body for dinner.
 Longtime IFB church members have likely heard these verses many, many times.
 What better way to keep congregants in line than to warn them that God will kill them if they dare speak poorly of or oppose the “man of God.”
 Domelle states, “Never talk bad about the man of God, because you place yourself against God when you choose to speak irreverently about His servant.”
 In fact, according to Domelle, you shouldn’t even call the “man of God” by his first name!
 That’s right.
 Doing so is disrespectful.
 I have heard several IFB preachers say that they demand church members call them Pastor _________ (last name).
 Some of these preachers have Dr. in front of their names (please see IFB Doctorates: Doctor, Doctor, Doctor, Everyone’s a Doctor) and expect church members to address them as Dr. ____________ (last name).
 Never mind the fact that IFB doctorates are almost always honorary or earned through diploma mills.
 If the “man of God” has a doctorate, people are expected to reverently address him as such.

 Domelle tells his readers that they should “fear” the “man of God.”
 Why?
 Bears.
 Woods.
 Dinner.
 No one should be astonished, then, that IFB church members fear their pastor.
 He is the “man of God” and is to be respected at all times.
 If God and his man are as tight as Domelle alleges, I’d be fearful too.
 When you believe the preacher has a direct line to God, it makes sense to keep your mouth shut and obey his edicts.
 Either that or run as fast as you can out the back door of the church never to return.
 If you are heaven-bent on going to church, there are kinder, gentler expressions of faith than those found in IFB churches.
 Don’t waste another moment being psychologically traumatized by a man who confuses his place in life with God’s.
 (Not that I believe in God, I don’t.
-But some readers of this post do, and my advice to them is to seek out a pastor that doesn’t have a God complex, and will treat them with dignity and respect.)
+But some readers of this post do, and my advice to them is to seek out a pastor who doesn’t have a God complex, and who will treat them with dignity and respect.)

-Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 67, lives in rural Northwest Ohio with his wife of 46 years.
+He and his wife have six grown children and sixteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.